- A 4-year undergraduate degree is required and/or 4 years of professional experience

 The ABA does not formally “accredit” any paralegal program, but for a fee, the organization “approves” programs that meet certain standards.
 Most paralegal programs choose not to seek ABA “approval” because ABA “approval” is not a primary factor in most law firms’ decision to hire a paralegal.
 The reputation of the institution attended by the paralegal is often much more important.
 The University of South Carolina is the state’s flagship institution.
 Our program requires a 4-year undergraduate degree and/or 4 years of professional experience prior to admission.

 The National Association of Legal Assistants (NALA) and the National Federation of Paralegal Associations (NFPA) offer (for a price) voluntary examinations.
-No state requires that a paralegal take an exam; and the majority of paralegals have chosen not to take either exam.
+Majority of paralegals have chosen not to take either exam.
 NALA offers the CLA Examination, and NFPA offers the PACE Examination.
 Please note that the above organizations frequently alter their exams' requirements.
 Contact each association for the most current requirements to sit for those examinations.

 We recommend non-native English speakers have a TOEFL (Test of English as a Foreign Language) score of at least 250 on the computer-based exam or 100 on the internet-based exam.
 These scores are recommended, but not required.